Rita R. Colwell [NAS]*, Chair

 Vivian W. Pinn [IOM]

-Director for Research on Women's Health (Emeritus)
+Former Director, Office of Research on Women's Health

 National Institutes of Health